Chained computerized adaptive testing for the Force Concept Inventory: Result

 \subsection{Length dependence, content balancing, and item exposure control}

-Table~\ref{table2} shows the dependence of the overall average RMSE in Eq.~(\ref{eq:allav}) of Chain-CAT (with collateral information) on the test length of each administration.
+Table~\ref{table2} shows the dependence of the overall average RMSE of Chain-CAT (with collateral information) on the test length of each administration.
+The overall average RMSE is calculated by taking the average of the session-averaged RMSEs across all progression models assumed in the simulations, as defined in Eq.~(\ref{eq:allav}).
 The standard deviation of the prior distribution was fixed at the optimal value, $\sigma^i=0.3$.
 Table~\ref{table2} also includes a comparison of the cases with/without content balancing and item exposure control.
 In Table~\ref{table2}, we can see that the overall average RMSE increases as the test length decreases.
 However, the overall averaged RMSE of Chain-CAT is comparable to that of the pre-post method even when the test length is $L=5$ (compare the value of 0.275 in Table~\ref{table1} to that of 0.277 in Table~\ref{table2}).
 This means that if we administer the Chain-CAT nine times in a course, by using the collateral information, we could reduce the total test length in a course to 45 items from the pre-post method (60 items) without compromising the test accuracy and precision if we are not concerned about improving the validity of the test.
 On the other hand, by implementing content balancing and item exposure control, the overall average RMSE is increased from 0.277 to 0.317 when $L=5$, an increase of about 10\%.
 This is because when the choice of administration is limited, the items that result in lower accuracy and precision are administered.
-When $L=10$, the overall average RMSE with content balancing and item exposure control is smaller than that of the pre-post method (compare the value of 0.275 in Table~\ref{table1} to that of 0.269 in Table~\ref{table2}).
+When $L=10$, the overall average RMSE with content balancing and item exposure control is smaller than that of the pre-post method (compare the value of 0.275 in Table~\ref{table1} to the value of 0.269 in Table~\ref{table2}).
 In this case, the total test length is 90 items which is longer than that of the pre-post method, but the accuracy and precision are increased.
+This improvement is partly attributable to the assessment using 50\% more items.